 Grips, Gearing and Shifting (Gain Ratio)

-The latest woom 4 model comes with ergonomic grips to help ease the strain on the wrist.
-While a seemingly small detail, this can make a huge difference in the comfort of your rider, especially on longer rides.
+The latest woom 4 model features ergonomic grips that reduce wrist strain, a seemingly small detail that can make a significant difference in rider comfort, especially on longer rides.

 In Fall of 2022, the woom 4 transitioned from an 8-speed SRAM SX4 system to a 7-speed Microshift system.
 The switch was primarily due to lingering supply chain issues from COVID.
 In fact, we have seen many of our favorite brands switch to Microshift in the last year.
 (Prevelo, Guardian, and Specialized kids bikes also use Microshift now.)

-For fewer hassles with the chain, the woom 4 now comes with a narrow-wide chainring to minimize chain slippage.
+For fewer hassles with the chain, the woom 4 also features a narrow-wide chainring to minimize chain slippage.
 Narrow-wide chainrings alternate the size of the teeth on the ring to match the narrow and then wide links on the chain.
 This helps keep the chain smoothly rolling along without skipping or missing a link.

 More details about the benefits of narrow-wide chainrings are available on the drivetrain portion of our woom 5 review.